ethereum/EIPs/EIPS/eip-xxxx.md

 ### RANDAO biasing

 Whisk uses RANDAO in the candidate selection and proposer selection events, and is susceptible to potential RANDAO biasing attacks by malicious proposers.
-Whisk security could be made identical to the status quo by spreading the selection events over and entire shuffling period.
-However, status quo security is not ideal either and it would complicate the protocol further.
+Whisk security could be made identical to the status quo by spreading the selection events over the entire shuffling period.
+However, doing so would complicate the Whisk protocol further, and status quo security is not ideal either.

 ## Copyright